val-beresneva/GitDocs/src/snapshotting/notes.md

 The ref specifies the full refname when it begins with `refs/notes/`; when it begins with `notes/`, `refs/` and otherwise `refs/notes/` is prefixed to form a full name of the ref.

-`--ignore-missing`
-Do not consider it an error to request removing notes from an object that does not have notes attached to it.

 `--stdin`
 Also read the object names to remove notes from the standard input (there is no reason you cannot combine this with object names from the command line).

+`-n`
+`--dry-run`
+Do not remove anything; just report the object names whose notes would be removed.

 `-s <strategy>`
 `--strategy=<strategy>`